sweeneyyy/whereabouts/README.md

 ## Approach Taken
-Started by laying out the steps in Trello - labeled by sprint
+Planned out the steps in Trello - labeled by sprint

 ![trello_sprint1](https://user-images.githubusercontent.com/30785832/34971612-96fdf746-fa30-11e7-9e7d-46395a4bdf9a.jpg)

-Then created wireframes with draw.io
+Created wireframes with draw.io

 ![wireframe](https://user-images.githubusercontent.com/30785832/34971640-c0460594-fa30-11e7-883f-80db10cc37e9.png)

-## Issues

 ## Next Steps
-Adding ability to add tags favorite images
+* Adding ability to add tags favorite images
-Add option to search the same term again with one click or refresh with new results Adjust API call so that duplicate images do not show Improve styling
+* Add option to search the same term again with one click or refresh with new results
+* Adjust API call so that duplicate images do not show
+* Add link to tumblr blog post along with image for user to access
+* Improve styling

 ## Resources Used
 * tumblr api